-The content may be exported using the Export buttons in the upper right corner of the view (see #5 in 1st screenshot).
+The content may be exported using the Export buttons in the upper right corner of the view (see #6 in 1st screenshot).

 Note that the content exported will be in the same format as the active view.
-For example, exporting a web page that was gzipped when sent by the server will export as the uncompressed HTML from either the web page view or the text view.
+For example, exporting a web page that was gzipped when sent by the server will export as the uncompressed HTML from the text view.
 When the raw view is active, the exported content would be in hex dump format if the Hex View was active or the raw compressed bytes if Hex View was not active.
+When the HTML/XML view is active, the page can be saved as plain HTML with links resolved to absolute form, to a directory with HTML and images, or to a single MHT (Web Archive) file.